 Transformer’s 2026 Collector’s View series marks the 19th year of this annual spring program that shares the private collections of an exclusive selection of DC’s most prominent collectors!

-Taking place via intimate, Thursday evenings cocktail receptions in collector's homes, our Hosts will share insider perspectives with attendees on their motivations, interests, and passions in collecting art.
-In addition to viewing each of our Hosts unique art collections, this special series will highlight our Hosts’ reflections & insights on their relationship with artists, galleries, art spaces, and museums.
+Taking place via intimate, Thursday evening cocktail receptions in collector's homes, our Hosts will share insider perspectives with attendees on their motivations, interests, and passions in collecting art.
+In addition to viewing each of our Hosts’ unique art collections, this special series will highlight our Hosts’ reflections & insights on their relationship with artists, galleries, art spaces, and museums.

 Collector’s View is both an educational and fundraising program of Transformer.
-Series subscriptions and Individual View ticket purchases of this innovative program advances Transformer in cultivating new audiences, builds & deepen relationships within our arts community, and propels Transformer’s mission to further support artists.
+Series subscriptions and Individual View ticket purchases of this innovative program advance Transformer in cultivating new audiences, build & deepen relationships within our arts community, and propel Transformer’s mission to further support artists.
 Join us!

 Your Collector’s View ticket purchases will directly fund Transformer operations!